 This term is slightly misleading as the vaccination itself is recommended on the same level as other recommended vaccinations depending on the prevalence of the disease in certain destinations.
 It is the visa restrictions by the governments of particular countries have made proof of these vaccinations mandatory for approved entry, which is what makes them ‘required’.
 If you are heading to or from a country that has disease control restrictions in place you will need to show proof of vaccination before entry known as an international certificate of vaccination or prophylaxis (ICVP).

 If you are heading to any country where yellow fever is present, it is strongly recommended that you are vaccinated against it.
-Proof of vaccination is required by many countries throughout South America and Africa as a condition of entry if you are coming from a country where yellow fever is present.
+Proof of vaccination via an International Certificate of Vaccination or Prophylaxis (or ICVP) is required by many countries throughout the world as a condition of entry if you are coming from a country where yellow fever is present.
 Failure to provide a valid certificate may lead to you being denied entry and turned away, or even quarantined and immunised.

 Meningococcal disease and polio.